Jordenjj/Tailcraft/README.md

 # Tailcraft
 CraftCMS + Tailwind boilerplate

-This is a pre-configured CraftCMS installation that employs TailwindCSS' CLI build process.
+A pre-configured CraftCMS installation that employs TailwindCSS' CLI build process.

 ## Installation
 - Install Composer
 - Run `composer install` & `composer update`
+- Since CraftCMS is pre-installed, it might not be the latest version when the repo is cloned.
+Use ```php craft update all``` to ensure the latest version of CraftCMS
 - Run
 ```
 npm install -D tailwindcss